mrvn/RaspberryPi-baremetal/004-a-t-a-and-g-walk-into-a-baremetal/README.md

 ==================================================

 At boot the Raspberry Pi firmware follows the old Linux boot protocol for ARM systems called ATAG.
-Optionally the bootloader can use the newer device tree but that is not the default so lets ignore that for now.
-The demo will auto detect what Raspberry Pi model it is running on, how much memory is available for the ARM cpu and where any initrd is located and print that information.
+Optionally the boot-loader can use the newer device tree but that is not the default so lets ignore that for now.
+The demo will auto detect what Raspberry Pi model it is running on, how much memory is available for the ARM CPU and where any initrd is located and print that information.

 Improvements